microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/4-bot-service.md

 ### Add notification URL to Bot Service

 Next let us configure the notification URL of the recording bot.
-Even though we have not deployed our recording bot yet we already know the dns name and the path and port we want to have the notifications on.
+Even though we have not deployed our recording bot yet, we already know the DNS name and the path and port we want to have the notifications on.

 > [!NOTE]
-> As you might aready have noticed, we now need the
+> As you might have noticed aready, we now need the
 > fully quialified domain name that we created earlier for our AKS cluster.

 ```powershell